FonzMP/wess_standings/NOTES.md

 - Mock Build Up

-	First Window
+	First Window - Schedule View

 		"Welcome to WESS Standings results for #{year}."
-		"The current years races are shown below."
-		"Please select a race to a.
-View Details or b.
-View Results."
+		"Your season schedule, race description and results page for the 2018 season."

 			"1.
 Race 1"
 			"2.
 Race 2"
 			"3.
 Race 3"
 			"4.
 Race 4"
-			"5.
-Race 5"
-			"6.
-Race 6"
 			etc

+		"To view more information, select a race number from above:"

 	Second Window (Results). #Show top ten or full? - Give option?
-Full is 50

 		"The #{race.name} was ran on #{race.date}."
 		"The #{race.results} are shown below"